 “I guess it might be seeing Scott again.”

-“He’d offered himself to me like he owed it to me.
+“He’d offer himself to me like he owed it to me.
 He was so straight.
 He just naturally wanted to top.”

 “You were the queenie bottom?”